 SERVICE MEMBERS CIVIL RELIEF ACT (SCRA)

-What happens if your wife files for divorce while you are deployed overseas?
-How can you appear at a custody hearing in Washington if you are serving on a ship on the Pacific?
+What happens if your spouse files for divorce while you are deployed overseas?
+How can you appear at a custody hearing in Washington if you are serving on a ship in the Pacific?
 The Service Members Civil Relief Act (SCRA) provides protection for active duty Service Members.
-Divorce Lawyers For Men is experienced in asserting SCRA rights for military men in divorce cases.
+Morris Sockle Posadas is experienced in asserting SCRA rights for military members in divorce cases.

 How SCRA Protects You in Divorce